franzhaas/robotframework-construct/README.md

 ### Mutation Testing

-Since this project primarily consists of interface code, it is crucial to catch user errors and produce clear error messages.
+Since this project primarily consists of interface code, catching user errors and producing clear error messages is crucial.
 Mutation testing ensures that all code paths and error messages are tested, supporting efforts to make errors informative.

 ## Project To-Do List